fox3000foxy/Reclist-Gyroflex-FRA/readme.md

 Also great!
 Please check if your voicebank is configured in the Petit Mot format and then choose from the different `Extra_xx` lists

 Both use cases have associated base oto.ini files that will give you a starting point of lines when using setParam or vlabeler
+The values noted after the reclist name is the length as a number of required recordings, to give an approximation of the time of recording needed

 The Gyroflex French Reclist Edit is based on melomad's [Petit Mot CVVC / Gros Mot VCV format](https://github.com/Gyromancyx/Reclist-Gyroflex-FRA)